 either New York or Paris.
 Martin plumped for "Paree" and has

-since been performing and recording CDs, radio and television shows with
+since been performing, recording and appearing on radio and TV shows with

 Taylor, Yutaka Shiina